What skills do you need to become a UI/UX designer? Learn how to grow your UX and UI design skillset with this introductory guide.

 Many UI/UX designers come from unrelated fields and are self-taught or took a UI/UX certification course.
 Others come from tangential fields like visual design, software development, or data analytics and bring transferable skills.

-There’s no cut-and-dried pathway towards becoming a UI/UX designer, but an online bootcamp like Springboard’s UI/UX Design Career Track includes a certification, project work for your portfolio, one-on-one mentorship, and access to a range of career services and job leads, including a job guarantee.
+There’s no cut-and-dried pathway towards becoming a UI/UX designer, but a course like Springboard’s online UI/UX Design Bootcamp includes a certification, project work for your portfolio, one-on-one mentorship, and access to a range of career services and job leads.

 Because UI/UX design is such a people-focused job, hiring managers differentiate candidates more heavily on their soft skills than their credentials.
 Soft skills are what make a mediocre designer exceptional.